Ethanol10/Ror2Ganon/README.md

 - Fix some bugs (in Known issues)
 - Balance the current skills (They may feel a little too strong at the start)
 - Update Ancient Scepter skill for Warlock Punch (it's a little underwhelming)
-- Add some hit stop, it's a little anemic right now.
 - Add some on-hit VFX, it completely slipped my mind.

 ## Known Issues
 ~~literally none, I am a programming god /sarcasm~~

-- Flame Choke has some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
+- Grab moves have some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
 - Special move #2 *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
 I've only ever encountered this once, so if you do encounter it again, please tell me exactly how you replicated it.

 ## Credits